From heavy rain removal to detail restoration: A faster and better network: Proposed Method

-Similarly, $X=s^c$ is the coarse rain-free image.
-The schematic and the specific parameters setting of ERPAB are illustrated in Figure \ref{fig:erpab} and Table \ref{tab:erpabpar}, respectively.
-We employ several ERPABs, I/O convolution layers and global skip connection to obtain our detail reconstruction network (DRNet).
-Combining the rain streaks removal network (R$^2$Net) and the detail reconstruction network (DRNet), we achieve the proposed dual-stage progressive enhancement network (DPENet), which work cooperatively to achieve heavy rain removal and rain-free image $s=f_{\{\theta,\beta\}}(x)$ structure recovery.
+Correspondingly, the variable $X = s^c$ represents the rain-free image at a coarse level.
+We employ multiple instances of ERPAB, input-output convolution layers, and a global skip connection scheme to establish our DRNet.
+The parameter setting of our proposed ERPAB is shown in Table \ref{tab:erpabpar}.
+By amalgamating R$^2$Net with DRNet, we successfully realize the proposed dual-stage progressive enhancement network.
+These networks collaboratively contribute to rain removal and the details reconstruction of the rain-free image $s = f_{{\theta,\beta}}(x)$.